 We may earn a commission at no extra cost to you.

 The Canadian EV market has needed a well-built, genuinely affordable option for years.
-The Dolphin is the most direct answer to that need that's arrived yet.
+If BYD launches the Dolphin at the price people are modeling, it could become one of the clearest answers to that gap.

 The Atto 3: The Compact SUV Play

 Canada is a compact SUV market.
-That's not an opinion — it's what the sales data shows year after year.
+That's not an opinion - it's what the sales data shows year after year.
 The Hyundai Kona EV and Kia Niro EV occupy a segment that gets enormous buyer attention, and they've been operating without serious pricing pressure from below.
-The BYD Atto 3 is about to apply that pressure.
+The BYD Atto 3 is one of the clearest candidates to apply that pressure if it launches at the prices being modeled.

 BYD hasn't released final Canadian pricing for the Atto 3 yet, but its established pricing in the UK, Australia, and across Europe provides a clear reference.
 It competes directly with the Kona EV and Niro EV on form factor, and its Blade Battery LFP chemistry gives it the same thermal stability and cycle-life advantages that make the Seal's battery story compelling.